 TRPA and TTD invited a broad array of agencies and groups to be part of a project development team for the Corridor Connection Plan and the Regional Transportation Plan.
-Representatives were from local iurisdictions, regions neiahborina such as Washoe Regional Transportation Commission and the Carson Area Metropolitan Planning Organization, state and federal agencies such as California and State Parks, Caltrans, Nevada NDOT, the U.S. Forest Service, and the Federal Highway Administration.
+Representatives were from local jurisdictions, neighboring regions such as Washoe Regional Transportation Commission and the Carson Area Metropolitan Planning Organization, state and federal agencies such as California and Nevada State Parks, Caltrans, NDOT, the U.S. Forest Service, and the Federal Highway Administration.